-The year was the third of the Company's latest three year strategic plan and good progress continued to be made across all of its key objectives with year-on-year increases in membership, levels of standards adoption and income.
-The Company remains in a sound financial position and is well placed to continue to serve its membership in developing, promoting and establishing supply chain standards and best practice.
+The year was the last of the Company's current strategic plan and excellent progress was made across all of its key objectives with year-on-year increases in membership, levels of standards adoption and turnover.
+The year also saw the successful launch of productDNA, a service developed in collaboration with our retail members to provide a single, trusted source of data for retailers, brands and suppliers.
+The Company remains in a sound financial position and is well placed to continue to serve its membership in developing, promoting and establishing supply chain standards and best practice, and data services.